 Sadly, having an insensitive parent made me the VERY SENSITIVE person that I am right now.
-I’m always in touch with my emotions because I know how it feels to be on the other end of the table, facing that insensitive being.
+I’m always in touch with my emotions because I know how it feels to be on the other end of the table, facing an insensitive being.
 I know to myself that I don’t want to end up like her (emotionally)

 Insecurity & Fear of Rejection

-Then I slowly developed insecurity of all sorts and the worse of it all, I kept looking for other people’s approval.
+Slowly developed insecurity of all sorts and the worse of it all, I kept looking for other people’s approval.

 Self-Criticism, Control Freak & Perfectionist